Admiralty MRT station: History

-Admiralty station was part of the first batch of ten stations to have additional bicycle parking facilities under the National Cycling Plan announced in 2010.
-Following a rise in track intrusions as well as commuters slipping when rushing for the train, the Land Transport Authority (LTA) and SMRT decided to install half-height platform screen doors (PSD), where it was expected for the works to be completed by 2012.
+Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install half-height platform screen doors (PSD), where it was expected for the works to be completed by 2012.
 After several tests at different stations, the PSDs were expected to be installed in Admiralty by 2012, with works starting by August 2011.
 The works were completed in March 2012.
-Admiralty was also installed with high-volume low-speed fans by the first quarter of 2013.
+High-volume low-speed fans were installed in Admiralty station in the first quarter of 2013.

 Station details

-Admiralty station is on the NSL with the station number of NS5, situated between Kranji and Woodlands stations.
+Admiralty station is on the NSL with station number NS10 and is situated between Woodlands and Sembawang stations.
 When it opened, it had the station number of N15 before being changed to its current station number in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 As a part of the NSL, the station is operated by SMRT Corporation.
 Like other stations on the Woodlands extension, Admiralty is elevated.
 The station mostly operates between 5:29 am and 12:53 am from Monday to Sundays and on public holidays.
 Train frequencies vary from 2–5 minutes during peak hours to an average of 5 minutes for off peak hours.
 The station is also mostly wheelchair accessible and has bicycle facilities.

-Located along Woodlands Avenue 7, Admiralty serves several nearby landmarks such as Kampung Admiralty and Woodlands Neighbourhood Police Centre.
-It also serves several nearby schools such as Admiralty Primary School and Greenwood Primary School.
+Admiralty station is located along Woodlands Avenue 7 and serves several nearby landmarks such as Admiralty Place, Kampung Admiralty, and Woodlands Neighbourhood Police Centre.
+It also serves several nearby schools such as Admiralty Primary School, Greenwood Primary School, and Woodlands Ring Secondary School.